-It is conventional wisdom that a residential leasehold with more than 100 years unexpired lease term is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to any lease with more than 45 years remaining, the property will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a property with over 100 years unexpired lease term is worth roughly the equivalent as a freehold.
+Where an additional ninety years added to any lease with more than 45 years remaining, the premises will be equivalent in value to a freehold for many years in the future.

 | Lender | Requirement |